HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Background and Motivation

 \subsubsection{Opportunities}

-\textbf{Heterogeneity in computing environments.} Recent studies~\cite{DBLP:conf/euromlsys/StratiEKK24,jiangdemystifying,Helix,HeterMoE,DBLP:conf/icse/GaoHLZLLZ0WZGTY24} investigates the availabilities of GPU resources, showing that there are severe shortages of homogeneous high-end GPUs within a single region, while substantial heterogeneous GPUs are available across geographical locations.
-Therefore, training~\cite{DTFM,HeterMoE,Sailor} and serving~\cite{Helix,ThunderServe,HexGen-2} LLMs in heterogeneous environments have attracted research interests as it allows resource-intensive LLM jobs to leverage all available GPU resources for acceleration.
+\textbf{Heterogeneity in computing environments.} Recent studies~\cite{DBLP:conf/euromlsys/StratiEKK24,jiangdemystifying,Helix,HeterMoE,DBLP:conf/icse/GaoHLZLLZ0WZGTY24} investigates the availabilities of GPU resources, showing that there are severe shortages of homogeneous high-end GPUs within a single availability zone, while substantial heterogeneous GPUs are available across geographical locations.
+Therefore, training~\cite{DTFM,HeterMoE,Sailor} and serving~\cite{Helix,ThunderServe,HexGen} LLMs in heterogeneous environments have attracted research interests as it allows resource-intensive LLM jobs to leverage all available GPU resources for acceleration.

 \textbf{Heterogeneity in RL workflows.} In RL workflows, the actor, critic, reference, and reward models may use LLMs with different model sizes and perform generation, inference, or training during different tasks.
-Therefore, the RL workflows have different computation, memory, and communication capacity requirements for different tasks.
-For example, the actor generation is memory bound~\cite{zhang2024} and needs to maintain key-value cache (KV cache)~\cite{vLLM}; and the actor/critic training are computation bound~\cite{DBLP:journals/jssc/VerhelstBV25} and needs to maintain activations, gradients and optimizer states~\cite{ZeRO}.
-In comparison with LLM training and serving which involves only single model or single task, the heterogeneous characteristics of the RLHF workflow make it a workload with new potential for utilizing otherwise idle heterogeneous GPU resources.
+Therefore, RL workflows have different requirements for computation, memory, and communication across tasks.
+For example, the actor generation is memory bound~\cite{zhang2024} and needs to maintain key-value cache (KV cache)~\cite{vLLM}; and the actor/critic training are computation bound~\cite{LLMStation} and needs to maintain activations, gradients and optimizer states~\cite{ZeRO}.
+In comparison with LLM training and serving which involves only single model or single task, the heterogeneous characteristics of the RL workflow make it a workload with new potential for utilizing otherwise idle heterogeneous GPU resources.